yaodingyd/yaodingyd.github.io/_posts/2016-04-08-http-and-session.md

 2. Client-IP - the IP address of the client
 3. Fat Urls(rewrite URLs) - storing state of the current user by modifying the URL and redirecting to a different URL on each click; each click essentially accumulates state.
 4. Cookies - Cookies allow the server to attach arbitrary information for outgoing responses via the Set-Cookie response header.
 A cookie is set with key/value pairs separated by semicolon (;), as in Set-Cookie: session-id=12345ABC; username=nettuts.
 A server can also restrict the cookies to a specific domain and path, and it can make them persistent with an expires value.
 Cookies are automatically sent by the browser for each request made to a server, and the browser ensures that only the domain- and path-specific cookies are sent in the request.
 In cookies we  can set SessionID, or a session token, which  is a unique identifier that is generated and sent from a server to a client to identify the current interaction session.
 This is called *session tracking*.
 There are other techniques use other to keep tracking of session, like OAuth uses access tokens.

-##### Why I wrote this post

-It's kind of a sad story...as a web dev, I didn't have the basic knowledge with http and session when doing a job interview somewhat at early 2016...sad, just sad...